 Reduced Production Cost

-Human fatigue not only causes dip in production but can also result in quality failures due to inattention.
+Human fatigue not only causes a dip in production but can also result in quality failures due to inattention.
 If a factory floor worker enters an incorrect temperature setting, for example, a piece of conduit can become too narrow.
 Deviations in product specifications along with the variability of output can increase scrap rates which adds to the overall cost per unit of the finished goods.

 Heightened Quality Assurance